raccoon-lang/raccoon/docs/compiler/GC.md

     }
     ```

-    In this case, `foo` lays out how it wants inner functions to deallocate its objects.
+    In this case, the compiler lays out how the inner functions of `foo` can deallocate its transferred objects.

     ##### CAVEATS
     - Inner functions cannot deallocate arguments until scope ends.